My Thoughts on Fate, Free Will, and Astrology

 With astrology predictions, one can see a picture of what might happen based on current conditions and events.
 This information may help you make better choices and avoid problems before they occur.

-Whether you’re convinced the stars have an influence or simply tell it as it is, there is no doubt that astrology is a potent, predictive tool that once mastered, can be incredibly useful, powerful, and influential.
+No matter if you’re convinced the stars have an influence or simply tell it as it is, there is no doubt that astrology is a potent, predictive tool that once mastered, can be incredibly useful, powerful, and influential.

 Would you want to know what will happen next?